 Now a days, we all know the wonderful benefits of fish emulsified fertilizer for our gardens.
 The store bought version is usually a mix of leftover fish parts from fish oil and fish meat processors.
 Depending on the brand, it may be cooked, cold processed, full of toxins and pollutants, or organic.
 I personally use only organic things in my garden.
 But as it often is with most organic things, it usually isn’t cheap.

-The hubby and I went fishing at the Copper River this weekend.
+The hubby and I went fishing with our brand new fishing reels at the Copper River this weekend.
 This is an annual trip for us, dip netting for our yearly salmon, filling our freezer to last us all winter long.
 The weather was beautiful.
 The scenery was amazing.

 And after 8 or so hours of fishing, we had 28 Alaskan red salmon and one very nice 38″ King salmon.
 It was hard work, but, as always, well worth it!
 See pics from our last year trip HERE.
 (Seriously, the area is breathtaking!)